ghorbani-vahid/KF-ALARM/README.md

 ---

-## 📄 Detailed Implementation and Extended Analysis
+## 📄 Ghost Attack Modeling and Further Analysis

-An extended supplementary document accompanying the paper is provided:

-👉 `docs/Detailed Implementation and Extended Analysis.pdf`
+👉 `docs/Ghost Attack Modeling and Further Analysis.pdf`

-This document complements the results presented in the paper and includes:
+This document presents the ghost attack simulation algorithm and complements the results reported in the paper, including:
 - Simulation setup for ghost attacks
 - Adaptive adversarial attack experiments
 - Benign-case performance analysis